This page has paths:

 Nurse, Bernard.
 2007a.
 “Excavation of a Roman Hypocaust at Lincoln.”
-In Making History: Antiquaries in Britain 1707-2007, edited by Sarah McCarthy, and Bernard Nurse, 127.
+In Making History: Antiquaries in Britain 1707-2007, edited by David Gaimster, Sarah McCarthy, and Bernard Nurse, 127.
 London: Royal Academy of Arts.

-Nurse, Bernard.
+------.
 2007b.
 “The Great Pavement (the ‘Orpheus Mosaic’) at Woodchester Roman Villa Excavation of a Roman Hypocaust at Lincoln.”
-IIn Making History: Antiquaries in Britain 1707-2007, edited by Sarah McCarthy, and Bernard Nurse, 130.
+IIn Making History: Antiquaries in Britain 1707-2007, edited by David Gaimster, Sarah McCarthy, and Bernard Nurse, 130.
 London: Royal Academy of Arts.

 Pointer, John.
 1713.
 An Account of a Roman Pavement Lately found at Stunsfield in Oxford-Shire, Prov’d to be 1400 Years Old.
 Oxford: Leonard Lichfield.